chains-project/bump/README.md

 ```

 ## Stats

+* Core stats
-The dataset currently consists of 289 breaking updates from 21 different projects.
+  * As of Nov 1 2022: The dataset currently consists of 289 breaking updates from 21 different projects.
+* Other stats:
+  * Ratio of breaking PR with compilation failures locally : XX%
+  * Ratio of breaking PR with test failures locally: XX%
+  * Distribution per Java version: XXXXXXXX